MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

     myBook.title = 'The obstacle is the way'

 It's also a good idea to use objects with functions.
-If we pass objects into functions and return objects from functions, we can keep our function arguments a little cleaner by passin in just a single value instead of many, and it will allow us to return multiple values.
+If we pass objects into functions and return objects from functions, we can keep our function arguments a little cleaner by passing in just a single value instead of many, and it will allow us to return multiple values.

+Everything that is not a primitive is an object in JavaScript.

 **Template strings (ES6):** Introduced in ES6 as an easier way to combine / concatenate strings.